ShrivatsAgrawal/CIS550_Project_OPUS/README.md

 5. Voila!
 OPUS is now running!

 ## Video Demo
-[Link](https://drive.google.com/file/d/1lMf-ad38YJYeCSwhKaL8G-JbZbvN_Aax/view?usp=sharing) to the video demo of the project.
+<a href="https://drive.google.com/file/d/1lMf-ad38YJYeCSwhKaL8G-JbZbvN_Aax/view?usp=sharing" target="_blank">Link</a> to the video demo of the project.